rmbolger/Posh-ACME/Tutorial.md

 ### Updating DNS Plugin Parameters on Renewal

 DNS provider credentials can change over time and some plugins can be used with purposefully short-lived access tokens.
-In these cases, you can specify the new plugin parameters using the ```-PluginArgs``` parameter. **The full set of plugin arguments must be specified.**
+In these cases, you can specify the new plugin parameters using the `-PluginArgs` parameter on either `Set-PAOrder` or `Submit-Renewal`. **The full set of plugin arguments must be specified.**

 As an example, consider the case for the Azure DNS plugin: